 However, under Tex.
 Fam.
 Code § 34.008, an authorization agreement will be terminated if the parent revokes consent, gives notice to all parties, and files the revocation with the appropriate clerk of county.
 Further, if a court enters an order regarding custody or placement of the child, access to or visitation with the child, appointment of guardianship, or anything affecting the parent-child relationship, the authorization agreement will be terminated.
-To view the form, along with instructions for completing it, visit www.dfps.state.tx.us/site_map/Forms.
+Find the form, along with instructions for completing it here.

 If the parent does not take these steps, he or she is still under a legal duty to pay child support.
 The Office of the Attorney General is responsible for the enforcement of child support orders.
 If the parent is not paying child support, contact the Child Support Division for help filing an enforcement action.
 If the noncustodial parent has relocated to a different state because of the disaster, the Uniform Interstate Family Support Act (UIFSA) allows for the enforcement of a child support order over an obligor living in another state.

-Custodial parents can call the Child Support Division of the Attorney General’s Office twenty-four-hour hotline at (800) 252-8014 for more information and assistance.
+Custodial parents can call the Child Support Division of the Attorney General’s Office 24-hour hotline at (800) 252-8014 for more information and assistance.

-Q. 13-8 During the disaster my child’s other parent evacuated with my child and will not give him or her back.
+Q. 13-8 -- During the disaster my child’s other parent evacuated with my child and will not give them back.
 What do I do?

 Under Tex.
 Fam.
 Code § 157.371, if a child has been taken in violation of a custody order, a parent may file a petition for writ of habeas corpus in the court of exclusive continuing jurisdiction or a family court located in the county where the child is found.
 If the court finds the petitioner is entitled to possession under a valid court order, it must compel the return of the child to the petitioner.
 The only instances in which the court may not grant the order is if it finds the previous court order governing possessory rights of the child did not give the contestants reasonable notice and an opportunity to be heard, if the person with custody voluntarily relinquished possession for more than six months, or if it finds that there is a serious immediate question concerning the welfare of the child.